Package Leaflet: Information for theuser

 In case of accidental overdose, consult your doctor or go to the nearest emergency center.

-Although you may be feeling better, do not stop taking febuxostat, unless your doctor tells you to.
-If you stop taking febuxostat, your uric acid level may increase again, and symptoms may worsen due to the formation of new urate crystals in the joints and kidneys.
+Although you may feel better, do not stop taking febuxostat unless your doctor tells you to.
+If you stop taking febuxostat, uric acid levels may rise again, and symptoms may worsen due to the formation of new urate crystals in the joints and kidneys.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-Stop taking this medicine and contact your doctor immediately or go to the nearest hospitalif you experience any of the following rare side effects (may affect up to 1 in 1000 people), as you may be experiencing a severe allergic reaction:
+Stop taking this medication and contact your doctor immediately or go to the nearest hospitalif you experience any of the following rare side effects (may affect up to 1 in 1000 people), as you may experience a severe allergic reaction:

 Reporting of side effects

-Do not use this medication after the expiration date that appears on the carton box and on the blister pack after CAD.
+Do not use this medication after the expiration date shown on the carton and blister pack after EXP.
 The expiration date is the last day of the month indicated.

 The active ingredient is febuxostat.